poetic/ember-cli-cordova/docs/nav-bar.md

     // template this needs to be set to that
     controller: 'application',

+    title: {
+      text: 'Title'
+    },

+    leftButton: {
-    // The text to display on the nav-bar
+      // Text to show
-    titleText: 'Title',
-    leftButtonText: 'iLeft',
+      text: 'iLeft',
-    rightButtonText: 'iRight',

       // Class of an icon to display
-    leftButtonIcon: 'back',
-    rightButtonIcon: 'save',
+      icon: 'save',

-    // Actions to be called when the buttons are pressed.
-They will be called in
+      // Action to trigger when it is clicked.
+It will trigger in the context of
-    // the context of the route so you can access anything you need from `this`.
+      // the route so you have access to the correct `this`.
-    actions: {
-      leftButton: function() { },
-      rightButton: function() { }
+      action: function() {

       }
+    },

+    // Same options as leftButton
+    rightButton: {
+      // ...
+    },
   }
 });
 ```